mhjarvis/Salesforce-Study-Guides/Salesforce Admin/Configuration and Setup III.md

 Allows users to share records with other users on a one-off basis.

 ## Manual User Sharing
+Users can be given the ability to share their own user record.

 ## Record Sharing Hierarchy
+The ```Sharing Hierarchy``` button can be used to determine why a user has access to a record.
+This will show the users who have access to that records, the type of access, the why.

 ## Report and Dashboard Folders
+Reports/dashboards are shared with ```Enhanced Folder Sharing```.
+Users can only see a report/dashboard (view, edit, manage) if the user has access to the folder that contains the report/dashboard.
+The ```private reports folder``` a user has cannot be shared and reports in this folder cannot be accessed by others.

+Access level to reports can be set based on the user, group, territory, or role.
+Sharing level can be ```view, edit, or manage```.
+Manage allows users to share folders and control those settings.

 ## Other Sharing Options
 ## Scenarios